Semitoric systems of non-simple type: Preliminaries

 Let $\log_+ \colon \C \setminus \imag \R^+ \to \C$ be the determination of $\log$ with $\log_+ 1 = 0$ and branch cut at $\imag \R^+$.
 Then, for $c \in \C \setminus \imag \R$, let $K_+ \colon \C \setminus \imag \R^+ \to \R$ be given by

 Identifying $\R^2\cong\C$ so $E^i_\mu \colon B \to \C$, let $\tilde{S}^i \colon U_i \setminus \ell_{j_a} \to \R$ be given by

-In the set $x>j_a$ this function takes the difference of the piecewise affine coordinates and the sum of the pull-backs of the function $K_+$.
+where $\Heaviside_x$ is defined as in Proposition~\ref{prop:generators}.
+In the set $x>j_a$ the function $\tilde{S}^i$ takes the difference of the piecewise affine coordinates and the sum of the pull-backs of the function $K_+$.
 When $x\leq j_a$ the third term accounts for how the piecewise affine coordinates change passing through $\ell_{j_a}$.

+The following lemma explains how the wall-crossing indices and the functions $\tilde{S}^i$ (as in Equation~\ref{eq:def-S}) change when changing the choice of affine coordinates.